whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 How do you think the Portuguese people felt watching these legal proceedings carefully avoid the worst perpetrators?
 They clearly did not prosecute the most powerful politicians, police, and businessmen who were involved -- how would you feel knowing all those people still had their wealth and power?

-Tragically, such disturbing troubles are simply common in unhealthy nations that punish you for seeking justice.
+Tragically, such disturbing troubles are common in unhealthy nations that punish you for seeking justice.
 Thus similar stories can be found in the United States.

 In the late 1980s in Omaha, Nebraska, a child sexual abuse operation was discovered based in the child foster care system.
 Investigators found child sexual abuse victims who described many satanic rituals and named many powerful people as abusers, including judges, politicians, and wealthy business executives.
 National figures were involved too, including George HW Bush, who at various times was a billionaire US president, vice president, and CIA director.
 Fifteen knowledgeable people died violent deaths during the investigation, and none of the perpetrators faced justice.[xxx-franklin cover up|p4-12]<sup>,</sup>[xxx-franklin cover up|pxvii]

 Nothing occurred in any of these cases to suggest that the institutionalized child sexual abuse ever ended.
 People in all these unhealthy nations go on about their lives as if this rampant child abuse isn't still happening all around them.

 How much child abuse is happening all around you right now, from authorities or other abusive adults?
 Do you know?
 If you found out, and if you decided to personally take action to stop the abuse, what would happen?
 That's right -- you would be punished, because only the police are allowed to actively enforce the law.
-You would be punished for standing for what's right and upholding the laws you live by.
+You would be punished for seeking justice and upholding the laws you live by.

 You would be punished if you intervened to stop child abuse, just like you'd be punished for trying to free unjustly imprisoned people or trying to stop a genocide.